alexirpan/alexirpan.github.io/_posts/2015-09-04-the-other-two-envelope-problem.markdown

 The two envelope problem is a famous problem from decision theory, at least famous enough to have
 [its own Wikipedia page](https://en.wikipedia.org/wiki/Two_envelopes_problem).
-It's an interesting problem and worth reading, but this post is about that problem's litte brother, who deserves his own time to shine.
+It's an interesting problem, but this post is about its less well known variation.

 Here is the formulation.

 > There are two envelopes, one with $$A$$ and one with $$B$$ dollars, $$A \neq B$$.
 > $$A$$ and $$B$$ are
-> unknown distinct positive integers.
+> unknown positive integers.
 You are randomly given an envelope,
 > can look inside, then must choose whether to switch envelopes or not.
 >
 > Does there exists a switching strategy which ends with the larger envelope more than